-10 Best ’90s Songs
+10 Best Country Songs of the ’90s

-'Is There Life Out There'
+“Is There Life Out There”

-'I Cross My Heart'
+“I Cross My Heart”

-George Strait saw his star rise a decade earlier, and by the time the ’90s rolled in he was a superstar with one consistent hit after another.
-In 1992, the movie 'Pure Country' helped bring Strait one of his most popular recordings, 'I Cross My Heart.'
-This ’90s song was co-written by Steve Dorff, the same man who co-wrote the Kenny Rogers classic 'Through The Years,' and it was an instant smash.
-The Country Music Hall of Famer delivered one of the best ’90s Songs, and it was also a popular choice for many first dances at '90s weddings.
+George Strait saw his star rise a decade earlier, and by the time the ’90s rolled in, he was a superstar with one consistent hit after another.
+In 1992, the movie Pure Country helped bring Strait one of his most popular recordings, “I Cross My Heart.”
+This ’90s song was co-written by Steve Dorff — the same man who co-wrote the Kenny Rogers classic “Through the Years,” and it was an instant smash.
+The Country Music Hall of Famer delivered one of the best ’90s country songs, and it was — and is — a popular choice for many first dances at weddings.

-'Any Man of Mine'
+“Any Man of Mine”

 In 1990, Garth Brooks was named the CMA’s Horizon award winner as country music’s best newcomer.
 Brooks immediately lived up to the honor with outstanding live performances and hits like ‘Friends In Low Places,’ ‘Unanswered Prayers’ and ‘The Thunder Rolls.’
 Thanks to a powerful video, ‘The Dance’ became one of the most popular songs in his catalog of hits.
 Filled with compelling lyrics and a timeless tale that applies to those in of all walks of life, the song is an obvious choice to top our list of the best ’90s songs.
 By the way, Brooks claimed the CMA’s Entertainer of the Year award in ’91, ’92, ’97 and ’98.